-- a.
-Arrangements for regular monitoring and evaluation of the scheme, including participant feedback and taking remedial action - b.
-Data on the scheme's success to date including annual statistics on recruitment, progression, completion, drop-out, etc. - c.
-How the scheme fits within the company's overall Quality Management systems - d.
+- i.
+Arrangements for regular monitoring and evaluation of the scheme, including participant feedback and taking remedial action - ii.
+Data on the scheme's success to date including annual statistics on recruitment, progression, completion, drop-out, etc. - iii.
+How the scheme fits within the company's overall Quality Management systems - iv.
 Whether/how the scheme is involved in any external accreditation of training and development activities (e.g. Investors in People (IIP))